NET WORTH: $400 million (estimated)

 Gill and his foundation have also been an active in the State Equality Fund, a collaboration of LGBTQ funders including the Ford Foundation.
 The State Equality Fund operates as a donor-advised fund of Tides Foundation, but is programmatically staffed on behalf of its donors by the Gill Foundation.
 Since 2007, the State Equality Fund has granted more than $16 million to advance LGBTQ equality at the state level.

 OTHER: Gill has been active in funding nonprofits in Colorado outside the LGBTQ space.
 His foundation has also provided financial support to national organizations that serve the general public, including nearly $1 million to the American Red Cross for Hurricane Katrina disaster relief.
-He's also long supported local public radio and television through program underwriting.
+He has also long supported local public radio and television through program underwriting.
 In a recent year, the Gill Foundation’s Gay & Lesbian Fund for Colorado gave $50,000 to the United Ways of Colorado Flood Recovery Fund.
 Gill has also funded National Jewish Health, and other organizations supporting health-related research for cancer, Parkinson's and multiple sclerosis

 LOOKING AHEAD: Expect Gill's emphasis on LGBTQ rights to hold, but with a broad focus on fighting all forms of discrimination.
 The Gill Foundation plans to spend down its assets over time, as opposed to operating in perpetuity.